-It is incredible when you can download railroad 3D STL file or find a speed train 3D model for free to print on your inexpensive FDM/FFF 3D printer at home.
-Some models cost money, but they are incredibly detailed and look fantastic when crafted, assembled and painted by a hobbyist.
+It is incredible when you can download a 3D printing model of a railroad, railway buildings, steam engine, locomotive, train track for free to print on your inexpensive FDM/FFF 3D printer at home.
+Some train 3D models cost money, but they are incredibly detailed and look fantastic when crafted, assembled and painted by a hobbyist.

 3D Printed Trains